awesomephant/blog/work/space-lapse.md

 draft: false
 ---

-{% include fig.liquid, src: "/assets/space-lapse/hero.svg", alt: "The words 'Space Lapse' are rendered in soft, black pixels.", class: "full" %}
+{% include "fig.liquid", src: "/assets/space-lapse/hero.svg", alt: "The words 'Space Lapse' are rendered in soft, black pixels.", class: "full" %}

 For the main lettering, I rendered the title of the show on a 5x3 grid.
 I looked at a number of references for this: [This 1968 poster](https://www.stedelijk.nl/en/exhibitions/wim-crouwel#image-40975) by Wim Crowel was on my mind.
 I also like the soft cuts of [MD Eight](https://mass-driver.com/typefaces/md-eight), and my lettering shares the 5x3 grid with [Tiny](https://velvetyne.fr/fonts/tiny/).